pymc-devs/pymc-examples/myst_nbs/generalized_linear_models/GLM-hierarchical.myst.md

 (c) 2016 by Danne Elbers, Thomas Wiecki

 This tutorial is adapted from a blog post by [Danne Elbers](http://www.linkedin.com/pub/danne-elbers/69/3a2/7ba) and Thomas Wiecki called ["The Best Of Both Worlds: Hierarchical Linear Regression in PyMC"](http://twiecki.github.io/blog/2014/03/17/bayesian-glms-3/).
-This was a collaboration when Danne Elbers was doing her masters thesis with Thomas Wiecki on computational psychiatry using Bayesian modeling.
-This post also borrows heavily from a notebook {ref}`multilevel_modeling` by [Chris Fonnesbeck](http://biostat.mc.vanderbilt.edu/wiki/Main/ChrisFonnesbeck).
+It also borrows heavily from a notebook {ref}`multilevel_modeling` by [Chris Fonnesbeck](http://biostat.mc.vanderbilt.edu/wiki/Main/ChrisFonnesbeck).

-The power of Bayesian modelling really clicked for Thomas Wiecki when he was first introduced to hierarchical modelling.
-In this blog post they:
+In this tutorial we:

   * provide an intuitive explanation of hierarchical/multi-level Bayesian modeling;
   * show how this type of model can easily be built and estimated in [PyMC](https://github.com/pymc-devs/pymc);